alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2022/02/09/02/post.md

 We have:

 - a FQDN: `example.com`
-- a VPS or bare metal server
+- a VPS or bare metal `server`
 - an api backend web application wrapped into a container image (let's call it `api-container`)
 - a SPA web application wrapped into another container image (let's call it `spa-container`)

-following text
+## Action

+1. ssh into our server
+2. install nginx
+3. install docker
+4. install certbot